mehi-shokri/deside/README.md

 electric line.

-Being in the VLF range, the clock frequency of the PS/2 signal is lower than any other component or signal emanated from the PC (everything else is typically above the MHz), this allows noise filtering and keystrokes signal extraction.
+Being in the VLF range, the clock frequency of the PS/2 signal is lower than any other component or signal emanated from a computer (everything else is typically above the MHz), this allows noise filtering and keystrokes signal extraction.

 &nbsp;